AlisonPQ/alisonpq.github.io/content/post/2024-02-7-my-first-post.md

 This event reminded me that I always wanted a blog, I like to share knwoledge about what I have learnt for some reason I feel useful lol.

-As first post, here..., I was planning this blog, I wanted to develop this one with React (yeah, becasuse I have skills related to it) buuut I din't wanna spent too much time on bolg development because I think on a blog the most important things are the posts, right?
+As first post, here..., I was planning this blog, I wanted to develop this one with React (yeah, becasuse I have skills related to it) buuut I din't wanna spent too much time on blog development because I think on a blog the most important things are the posts, right?

 I researched how to do a blog based to Markdown, as result, I found [Hugo](https://gohugo.io/), this is a framework to generate pages easily, tecnically is a static site generator.